Why Wall Panelling Is Ireland’s Hottest Home Interior Trend

 Much to the contrary, wall panelling is more fashionable than ever.
 It has been in use for millennia as a cheap way to heat homes and make boring brick or cement walls look attractive.
 It’s not going to become outdated anytime soon.

 There are lots of different types of wall panelling, in terms of both material and style.
 Here at Tile Merchant, we offer WPC vertical cladding for your interior walls in a range of natural wood and other colours.
+We also offer wood wall panels and acoustic wall panelling.
+The choice is yours.

 Secure your tongue and groove panelling to the wall with a combination of strong adhesive (like our Bostik MSP 109 Turbo Bond) and stainless steel wall panel clips.
 See our installation guide above for a full rundown of the DIY process.